ForkMster/agent-aiyra/README.md

 Example Conversations

-- "What’s Tokyo weather right now?"
+- "What’s the weather in Tokyo?"
 - "What’s my zodiac vibe today?"
 - "Share a gentle fortune for the afternoon"